bryandodd/bryandodd.github.io/docs/scripts/yubikey/index.md

 !!! info "Annotations"

      Annotations are used throughout some of the examples below.
-Clicking the <span style="color: yellow">:octicons-feed-plus-16:{ title="annotation icon" }</span> symbols reveals additional comments intended for clarity.
+Clicking the <span style="color: yellow">:octicons-feed-plus-16:{ title="annotation icon" }</span> symbol reveals additional comments intended for clarity.

-## Requirements
+## Tools and Requirements

-There are a few prerequisites you'll need to setup before continuing on to setup your key(s).
-The information on this page assumes you've already installed `gnupg` and initialized your local keyring.
+There are a few prerequisites you'll need to fully configure and setup your key(s).
+The information on this page assumes you've already installed `GnuPG` and initialized your local keyring.

 !!! abstract inline end "Requirements"